 We analyzed the burden of HFPG in twelve South American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela) from 1990 to 2019 using estimates from GBD 2019.
 The territory of French Guyana was not included since it is part of France.

-HFPG is classified as a risk factor in GBD study.
 The GBD 2019 organizes risk factors into four hierarchical categories.
 At the highest level (level 1), risk factors are split into behavioral, environmental, occupational, and metabolic groups.
-HFPG is a level 2 metabolic risk factor for GBD (4) (Supplement app1 87 risk).
+Within this context, HFPG is a level 2 metabolic risk factor (4) (Supplement app1 87 risk).

-The GBD methodology for defining HFPG was described elsewhere, in the official appendices of the group, but briefly mentioned here.

-The HFPG was measured as the mean fasting plasma glucose in a population, a continuous exposure in units of mmol/L. Since plasma fasting glucose is a continuous variable, HFPG is defined as any level above the theoretical minimum risk exposure level (TMREL), which is 4.8-5.4 mmol/L [ref] or 86.4-97.2 [ref )], depending on the outcome being considered.
+The GBD, based on available data, estimates the distribution of fasting plasma glucose in populations as a continuous exposure in units of mmol/L. HFPG is defined as any level above the theoretical minimum risk exposure level (TMREL), which varies from 4.8-5.4 mmol/L (86.4-97.2 mg/dL) [ref )], depending on the outcome being considered.
+To maximize use of available data, other measures of hyperglycemia are transformed into HFPG equivalents, permitting their incorporation in analyses.

 The burden of HFPG is calculated by joining the estimated excess risk of undesirable outcomes at different levels of hyperglycemia with estimates of the frequency of these levels across the distribution of hyperglycemia.
-The estimated excess risk of HFPG is obtained through literature review of risk across the spectrum of hyperglycemia across the HFPG-outcome cause pairs.
+Estimated excess risk for its related outcomes across the spectrum of hyperglycemia is obtained through literature review.

-We described the burden of HFPG due to all causes, as well as the fifteen conditions attributable to HFPG, level 3, in the 2019 GDB Study as follows: diabetes, ischemic heart disease, stroke, chronic kidney disease, alzheimer's disease, tracheal, bronchus and lung, cancer, colorectal cancer, breast cancer, pancreatic cancer, tuberculosis, blindness and vision loss, peripheral artery disease bladder cancer, ovarian cancer, liver cancer [ref ).
+We described the total burden of HFPG, as well as rank the specific burden for the fifteen GBD level 3 causes with burden attributable to HFPG in the 2019 GDB Study: diabetes, ischemic heart disease, stroke, chronic kidney disease, alzheimer’s disease, tracheal, bronchus and lung cancer, colorectal cancer, breast cancer, pancreatic cancer, tuberculosis, blindness and vision loss, peripheral artery disease bladder cancer, ovarian cancer, and liver cancer [ref ).

-The HFPG burden was assessed for both nonfatal and fatal estimation.
-Fatal events was estimated as years of life lost (YLLs) due to premature death.
-Non-fatal events were estimated as years lived with disability (YLDs) and disability-adjusted life years (DALYs) lost, which is the sum of YLLs and YLDs.
-YLLs are calculated subtracting the age at death from the longest possible life expectancy for a person at that age.
-YLDs are calculated as the prevalence of the disabilities (outcomes and their sequela) for those with HFPG multiplied by the disability weights for those conditions.
-The disability weight expresses the relative valuations of the health state caused by the diverse disabilities on an interval scale.
-In the GBD, health state valuations lie between 0 (full health) and 1 (states equivalent to death) (7) (supplement 369 diseases).
+The HFPG burden was assessed for both nonfatal and fatal events.
+Fatal events were estimated as years of life lost (YLLs) due to premature death.
+Non-fatal events were estimated as years lived with disability (YLDs).
+Disability-adjusted life years (DALYs) lost, the sum of YLLs and YLDs, expresses the overall burden.
+YLLs were calculated subtracting the age at death from the highest life expectancy for the age in question found among countries with a population of at least five million.
+YLDs were calculated as the product of the prevalence of the disabilities (outcomes and their sequela) attributable to HFPG multiplied by the disability weights for those conditions.
+These weights express the relative valuation of the health states caused by the diverse disabilities on an interval scale, ranging between 0 (equivalent to full health) and 1 (equivalent to death) (7) (supplement 369 diseases).

-To estimate the extent of population exposure to risk factors, GBD employs the Summary Exposure Value (SEV), which is expressed as a continuous variable (3) (Cousin E, 2022).
+To estimate the extent of population exposure to risk factors, GBD employs the Summary Exposure Value (SEV), an excess risk-weighted prevalence which is expressed as a continuous variable (9) (Murray 87 risk factors, 2020).
 The SEV for HFPG is calculated as the weighted prevalence of hyperglycemia, in which each level of glucose above the TMREL is weighted by the excess risk of outcomes produced at that level (8) (Supplement Cousin E, 2022).
-It varies from 0% to 100%, zero indicating minimal risk, and 100% maximum possible risk.
-The SEV thus provides an excess risk-weighted prevalence (9) (Murray 87 risk factors, 2020).
-Though not useful for comparisons across risk factors, it permits comparison of exposure to a given risk factor across different populations and at different times.
+It varies from zero to 100, zero indicating a population with minimum possible risk and 100 one with maximum possible risk.
+Though of little use in comparisons across risk factors, it permits comparison of exposure to a given risk factor across different populations and at different times.

 The Sociodemographic Index